fbpx

 → Put kids in the “driver’s seat” of their digital activities (as opposed to apps or platforms that rely on dark patterns designed to keep kids online for as long as possible).

-→ Create a meaningful storyline or build a set of skills that kids can expand on through offline with family or peers.
+→ Create a meaningful storyline or build a set of skills that kids can expand on through offline.

 It’s not just younger kids who need to create and play.
 Teenagers also benefit from digital environments that are safe, social, imaginative, and open-ended.
 Thoughtful gifts can be an opportunity to engage teens in media production, play, and creative expression.